prebid/prebid.github.io/dev-docs/bidders/rubicon.md

 };
 ```

-This example adunit will also work Prebid.js 2.4 and earlier, but mimes, protocols, maxduration, linearity, and api are not required.
+This example adunit will also work Prebid.js 2.4 and earlier, but mimes, protocols and api are not required.

 We recommend discussing video demand with your Rubicon Project account representative.